Kubernetes Demo Installation

 OpenID Connect Discovery Endpoint

-The discovery endpoint is often the first endpoint that applications connect to, and for our sample deployment this is at the following URL:
+The discovery endpoint is often the first endpoint that applications connect to, and for the example deployment it is at the following URL:

 Admin UI

-The Identity Server's Admin UI is then available, which provides rich options for managing OAuth applications, authentication and token issuing behavior:
+The Identity Server's Admin UI is then available, which provides rich options for managing authentication and token issuing behavior:

 Run the Hypermedia Web Example